machine/machine.specifications/README.markdown

 ##### Using InstallResharperRunner*.bat

-MSpec provides a batch file for each of the three versions of ReSharper it supports, 4.1, 4.5, 5.0.
+MSpec provides a batch file for each of the four versions of ReSharper it supports, 4.1, 4.5, 5.0 and 5.1.

 #### TestDriven.Net